 When you think of Mount Everest, you think of the epic journey that only a few people climb each year.
-It’s the ultimate adventure for any climber, trekker, or explorer in general.
+Yet, it’s the ultimate adventure for any climber, trekker, or explorer in general.
 Unfortunate many people don’t realize how long it takes to climb Mt Everest.

 How long does it take to climb Mount Everest?

 On average, it can take around two months in the best conditions.
-Climbers usually start in late March from base camp, and they face a lot of challenges a long the way.
+Climbers usually start in late March from base camp, and they face many challenges along the way.